ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 ### Hookup the Interceptors

-Provide the interceptors to the `providers` array in the `app.module.ts` file.
+Add the interceptors to the `providers` array in the `app.module.ts` file.
 This ensures that they are used by the whole application.
 The `HTTP_INTERCEPTORS` array needs to be imported from `@angluar/common/http`.

 ```typescript
     { provide: HTTP_INTERCEPTORS, useClass: AuthInterceptor, multi: true },